aravind048/ng-with-api/README.md

-# ng-android
-Angular with API integration
+# Angular with API integration